Yivani/YivColor/README.md

 ## Features

 - Display color previews for hex colors, rgb, rgba, and hsl formats
-- Works in specific file types
+- Works in specific file types and unsaved files
 - Automatically updates as you type

 ## Usage